 Codependency comes in many forms, but they are all similar in nature.
 They all revolve around what a person can get from someone else by giving him or her something in return.
 For example, a parent may expect to control an adult child because of the parent’s financial support of the child.
 Another common scenario is when a friend will not confront another friend about his drug use for fear of losing a relationship with him.
 At the core the relationship is a focus on using one another rather than giving unconditional love and honest acceptance.
 This stems from our selfish human nature.
-Codependent people are like a parasite and a host: they each use the other to get something for themselves.
+Codependent people each use the other to get something for themselves.
 Such relationships are not helpful, because neither party is willing to be truthful, and both parties are selfishly clinging to whatever it is they are getting (money, sex, friendship, admiration, power).

 One result of a codependent relationship pattern is that God takes second place to people.
 Codependents rely on each other for emotional needs and even some physical needs rather than take care of themselves.
 They also lack faith and trust in God to care for their needs and, as a result, manipulate others to get what they want.
 Codependent people typically are attracted to one another and will keep each other stuck in a dysfunctional blind spot by telling each other what they want to hear.
 This way, they both can feel okay, despite the chaos their choices are creating.
 Obviously, people who avoid telling the truth in love have trouble recognizing their own sinful habits or need for repentance.